How to proceed

 Application for an authorisation

-Each public performance of a play or a text requires an express authorisation by the author.
+Each public performance of a play or a text requires an express authorisation by the Natural person creating a work.

 This principle also applies to individual performances of a tour.
 Such authorisations are not granted directly by SSA itself; SSA obtains these from the authors or the rights holders and passes them on.

 In the case of guest performances arranged by a theatre or an event organiser, the duty to obtain an authorisation lies with the producer.
 The obligation to pay authors’ rights remuneration, however, lies with the theatre or the event organiser.
 The theatre or the event organiser shall inform SSA about the performance in advance.

 In the case of adaptations or montages of existing lyrics, the intended amendments must be presented to the Natural person creating a work by means of an annex to the application for an authorisation so that the exact range of application can be determined.